UKHomeOffice/ho-example-dashboard/README.md

 All config is taken in with environment variables, you can set the following parameters:
 **For dashboarding Github repo statuses**
 - GITHUB_REPOS - comma separated list of Github repos
-- GITHUB_USERNAME (whilst not required for open source repos it increases the rate limit dramatically so highly recommend setting this)
-- GITHUB_PASSWORD (whilst not required for open source repos it increases the rate limit dramatically so highly recommend setting this)
+- GITHUB_TOKEN (whilst not required for open source repos it increases the rate limit dramatically so highly recommend setting this)
 - DRONE_GH_SERVER - Drone server used for Github CI
 - GITHUB_SERVER (defaults to https://api.github.com)